-Tip: The meltemi winds that surface in high-season are fiercest in Mykonos, which offers little natural shelter so bring a sweater even if you’re coming in August.
+Tip: The meltemi winds that surface in high season are fiercest in Mykonos, which offers little natural shelter so bring a sweater even if you’re coming in August.

 Agricultural at its core, Naxos offers some of the best beaches on the Aegean (and dare I say, the Mediterranean) and a lively beach promenade and town center.
 It hasn’t lost its charm, likely because it isn’t reliant upon tourism like so many of the other Greek islands are.

-Since it’s located in the heart of the popular Cycladic chain of islands, Naxos makes an excellent base for island hopping in Greece.
+Since it’s located in the heart of the popular chain of Cycladic islands, Naxos makes an excellent base for island hopping in Greece.